Alexander44566/notiz-app/README.md

 Notes are stored in a local SQLite database (`notizen.db`) that is automatically created on first start.

+### 🔒 Security & Privacy

+This application stores data **exclusively locally** on your device.
+There is **no data transmission** over the internet or to third parties.
+Use at your own risk.
+No liability is assumed for data loss or damages.

 ### 📋 System Requirements

 - Python 3.7+